climateconnect/climateconnect/README.md

 #### Testing

-We use Jest as our testing framework write to tests for the FE code.
+We use Jest as our testing framework write to tests for FE code.
 Write test files with `.test.js` and execute them directly with

 ```sh